andreaskundig/ncms-hestia/src/site/strategy/en/index.md

   collective we built together.

-  Your ourputs become further evidence of  a possible world where people decide how and why their data is used.
+  Your outputs become further evidence of a possible world where people decide how and why their data is used.

   Communicating your outcomes to the general public sparks a change of mindset in some and ideas for new projects in others.